 'Bee-R' ITU Formula SAE Car's Mechanical Design

 Due to our very small team and bureaucratic procedures, our work slowed.
-In the Spring of 2010 we, as ten students from different engineering branches, completed Turkey’s first Formula SAE Car.
-After four years of lasting faith and commitment to complete the project, we entered the Formula SAE Michigan 2010.
+In the spring of 2010, we, as ten students from different engineering branches, completed Turkey's first Formula SAE car.
+After four years of sustained commitment to complete the project, we entered the Formula SAE Michigan 2010.

 In this project, as we were only a few members, I (and also the other members) worked on almost the entire mechanical design.
-However, the chassis and suspension design were in my responsibility.
+However, the chassis and suspension design were my primary responsibility.

-After attending Formula SAE Michigan 2010, as the designers of the first car, we founded a completely new team for the design and production of a new F-SAE car for the future events.
-We also left the team leadership to a freshman student in order to establish a new team, but providing them with experience and knowledge.
-Although, we as the founding members are not in the team anymore, we all are trying to mentor the teams in fields where guidance is needed.
+After attending Formula SAE Michigan 2010, we as the designers of the first car founded a completely new team for the design and production of a new F-SAE car for future events.
+We also left the team leadership to a freshman student in order to establish continuity in the new team while providing them with experience and knowledge.
+Although we as the founding members are not in the team anymore, we all try to mentor the team in fields where guidance is needed.

 MEKAR Grand Cooperative Driving Challenge Vehicle's Automatic Brake & Gas System Design

 The Grand Cooperative Driving Challenge (GCDC) is an international challenge that aims to accelerate the development of cooperative driving technologies.
 Cooperative driving aims to form platoons of vehicles on the roadways by having the cars communicate with each other and with the infrastructure.
-By transmitting the vehicle's acceleration information to the vehicles behind it, the vehicles inside a platoon will be able to brake and accelerate simultaneously.
-The eliminated human reaction times will allow a closer headway between vehicles and thereby reducing it significantly.
-Hence, with the use of Cooperative Adaptive Cruise Control (CACC), a more efficient use of existing infrastructure alleviating traffic problems and reduced fuel consumption will be achieved.
+By transmitting the vehicle's state information to the vehicles behind it, the vehicles inside a platoon will be able to brake and accelerate simultaneously.
+The eliminated human reaction times will allow closer headway between vehicles, thereby reducing it significantly.
+Hence, with the use of Cooperative Adaptive Cruise Control (CACC), more efficient use of existing infrastructure alleviating traffic problems and reduced fuel consumption will be achieved.

-The GCDC is held by TNO in the Netherlands on the 14th and 15th of May.
-Team MEKAR has challenged its rivals with its half-autonomous car and placed 7 th overall and 5thin the individual category.
-It was a good rank for us as we did not have any autonomous or semi-autonomous vehicles which we could easily equip with the neccessary hardware and software required for the C-ACC.
-The vehicle we had developed was not fitted with an OEM Adaptive Cruise Control (ACC), so we also had to deal with incorporating ACC into the vehicle, which most of the other teams had as stock on their vehicles.
-Our vehicle was intrinsically very sluggish due to its heavy weight, exceeding 1700kg with the equipment installed, compared with the IC engine of power of 90 hp (67kW).
+The GCDC is held by TNO in the Netherlands on the 14th and 15th of May 2011.
+Team MEKAR challenged its rivals with its half-autonomous car and placed 7th overall and 5th in the individual category.
+It was a good rank for us as we did not have any autonomous or semi-autonomous vehicles which we could easily equip with the necessary hardware and software required for the C-ACC.
+The vehicle we had developed was not fitted with an OEM Adaptive Cruise Control (ACC), so we also had to deal with incorporating ACC into the vehicle, which most of the other teams had as standard equipment on their vehicles.
+Our vehicle was intrinsically sluggish due to its heavy weight, exceeding 1700kg with the equipment installed, compared with the IC engine power of 90 hp (67kW).
 Besides the low hp/1000kg ratio, the delays during the shifting were also relatively high due to the tiptronic shift, which made our vehicle even slower.
-More information about our MEKAR GCDC Vehicle can be found on the IEEE Transactions on ITS GCDC Special Issue.
+More information about our MEKAR GCDC Vehicle can be found in the IEEE Transactions on ITS GCDC Special Issue.

 Team Mekar's GCDC vehicle is a Fiat Linea sedan provided by our major automotive OEM sponsor Tofaş-Fiat for use during the race.
-Istanbul Okan University, İstanbul Technical University and OTAM (Automotive Technologies Research and Development Company) were our main sponsors for the GCDC event.
-I was responsible for designing a closed loop control system needed for braking and accelerating purposes by forming the necessary longitudinal vehicle model, and the mechanical design needed for sensor, actuator etc. mountings.
+Istanbul Okan University, Istanbul Technical University, and OTAM (Automotive Technologies Research and Development Center) were our main sponsors for the GCDC event.
+I was responsible for designing a closed-loop control system needed for braking and accelerating purposes by forming the necessary longitudinal vehicle model, and the mechanical design needed for sensor, actuator etc. mountings.
 Mechanical design had a constraint that we had to make the changes on the car without drilling any holes or making any weldments.
 I was the only undergraduate student in this project, and my senior design project covered controller integration by using a rapid controller prototyper (we were using Microautobox) and performing road tests.

-My advisor in this project Ph.D.
-Stephan Rhode was researching online filters and performed test-runs to investigate the quality of the developed vehicle models.
-Acquired data from the vehicle CAN-Bus thereby allowed accurate range prediction and a better driving strategy selection
+My advisor in this project, Dr.-Ing.
+Stephan Rhode, was researching online filters and performed test-runs to investigate the quality of the developed vehicle models.
+Data acquired from the vehicle CAN-Bus thereby allowed accurate range prediction and better driving strategy selection.

 In this project, I provided assistance to my advisor in post-processing for roughly four months.
-Especially creating codes in MATLAB for various filter types, plotting figures which could serve for the ease of model selection, improving the visualization of figures, and literature review about the topic were my duties.
+My duties included creating codes in MATLAB for various filter types, plotting figures which could serve for ease of model selection, improving the visualization of figures, and literature review about the topic.

 Gearbox and Coupling Design

-As a mechanical engineer, I had to design some gearboxes, shafts, HVAC-systems etc. Interested readers can access the designs of some from the links below:
+As a mechanical engineering student, I had to design some gearboxes, shafts, HVAC-systems etc. Interested readers can access the designs of some from the links below:

 'HaydARI' Minisumo Robot Design